wazuh/wazuh-documentation/source/user-manual/capabilities/system-calls-monitoring/how-it-works.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-   :description: Learn more about monitoring system calls with Wazuh in this guide of our documentation: control rules, file system rules and system call rules.
+   :description: This guide will teach you about monitoring system calls with Wazuh: control rules, file system rules, and system call rules.

 How it works
 ============